abhisri2090/FreeJs/README.md

 # Contribute:
 - Make changes to a code piece and raise a PR.
 - Make a new version of a code piece and raise a PR / add in a comment.
 - Upload your code on your Repo and Link it here.
-(Write me at: abhisri2090@gmail.com).
+(Write to me at: abhisri2090@gmail.com).

 # List of Items:
 1 - useApiCall: a hook to format api calls life-cycle and separates Api calls form UI.